 Extremism is the vocal or active opposition to fundamental British values.
 This also includes calls for the death of members of the British armed forces.

-Terrorism is defined as action designed to influence the government, intimidate the public, and done for the purpose of advancing a political, religious or ideological cause that endangers or causes serious violence or harm to people, property, or seriously disrupts or interferes with an electronic system.
+Terrorism is defined as an action designed to influence the government, intimidate the public, and done for the purpose of advancing a political, religious or ideological cause that endangers or causes serious violence or harm to people, property, or seriously disrupts or interferes with an electronic system.

-If you see or hear something that could be terrorist related call the Police Hotline on 0800 789 321
+If you see or hear something that could be terrorist-related call the Police Hotline on 0800 789 321

-If you feel threatened at home or at work, or are concerned about a friend or family member, contact your tutor or one of our Safeguarding Officers listed above.
+If you feel threatened at home or at work or are concerned about a friend or family member, contact your tutor or one of our Safeguarding Officers listed above.